larson-adam/machine-learning-tutorial/TUTORIAL.md

     per_device_eval_batch_size=8,    # Batch size during evaluation
     num_train_epochs=3,              # Number of training epochs
-    weight_decay=0.01,               # Weight decay to avoid overfitting )
+    weight_decay=0.01,               # Weight decay to avoid overfitting logging_dir='./logs',            # Directory to save logs for monitoring logging_steps=500,               # Log metrics every 500 steps

-Annotations:
-	•	Training: The process of adjusting the model’s weights to minimize prediction errors on the dataset.
-The model learns to improve its predictions over time.
-	•	Epoch: A complete pass through the training dataset.
-Training for multiple epochs gives the model more opportunities to learn.
+)

+TrainingArgument Parameters:

+	•	output_dir: Where model checkpoints will be saved.
+	•	evaluation_strategy: When to run evaluation (in this case, after every epoch).
-	•	Batch Size: The number of samples the model processes before updating its weights.
-A larger batch size uses more memory but can speed up training.
+	•	per_device_train_batch_size: The number of examples the model processes before updating the weights.
+	•	per_device_eval_batch_size: Same as above, but for evaluation.
+	•	num_train_epochs: How many times the model will pass through the entire dataset during training.
-	•	Weight Decay: A technique to prevent overfitting by penalizing large model weights.
+	•	weight_decay: A regularization technique that helps prevent overfitting by penalizing large model weights.
+	•	logging_dir: Directory to save logs for tracking progress.
+	•	logging_steps: The frequency of logging information about the training process (e.g., every 500 steps).

-	2. Create the Trainer Object:
+4.2 Create the Trainer Object

-The Trainer API simplifies the fine-tuning process by managing the training loop for us.
+We use Hugging Face’s Trainer API to handle the training loop for us.

 from transformers import Trainer